zloywolk/imap-to-discord/README.md

 * `Formatter` - The formatter to format the mails for discord.
 (Default: `"Default"`)
 * `Exclusive` - Abort the handling of this mail after this formatter, blocking others from also forwarding it?
 (Default: `true`)

-Many cases will however require most advanced handling for mails than the bare bones configuration above.
+Some cases will however require more advanced handling for mails than the bare bones configuration above.
 In this case we can use the `Source`, `Message` and `Formatter` config options of the forward to configure it further.

 ### Limiting the source